 If You’re Already on Twitter:

-- Post a tweet or two before the meeting to promote your session.
-Include your twitter handle.
+- Post a tweet or two before the meeting to promote your session (see above).
+Plus, include your twitter handle.

 - Include your username in relevant presentation slides.
 If you want audience members to “mention” you when they share quotes or points from your talk, share your username at the beginning.
 (Example, “Great #yoprogram moderation by @bill_lloyd this morning.”)